 Step by step, the tech industry is moving away from being hardware-driven to being AV- and service-driven.
 Customers want to buy an outcome from integrators and resellers, not a product.
 More than anything, they want peace of mind.

 This will be mirrored in the workplace.
-Touch screen technology is fnally taking off in meeting rooms.
+Touch screen technology is finally taking off in meeting rooms.
 Mainly used in schools before, the tactile element is becoming a key requirement for corporate environments.

 Serena Borghero, Director at Steelcase